-The more of these questions that come from the students, the better as these will form the backbone on the research they need to conduct.
+The more of these questions that come from the students, the better as these will form the backbone onthe research they need to conduct.
 So try to hold out and elicit the thinking from students using probing questions, or asking them, "What else?"
 These questions can be posted on a whiteboard (or website/Google doc) that students can easily see and access.
-The Suggested Chart To Organize Research Questions provides an example on how I organize a Google sheet that my student groups can copy and edit as the unit progresses.
+The ORGANIZER: Research Questions and Answers provides an example on how I organize a Google sheet that my student groups can copy and edit as the unit progresses.

 As students work they should have a place in which they can add new questions they develop during their research.
 As a class, at the beginning of each research session we address the master list of questions and identify and discuss the information discovered and new questions that were developed.
 It is important to model this step for students so that it becomes more natural for students to continue documenting questions they develop as they learn new information.
 Middle school students are quite good at answering questions from a list, but I have found them reluctant to "make more work" for themselves by adding questions to the master list, even when they recognize that they need more information to be successful.

 Alright team, you are the scientists, not me - I just drive this ship and keep you all safe.
 I need to know what to expect down there.
 I want you to break into teams and find me the answers to these questions!
 What are we going home to?
 Put together a presentation of your findings and make it easy for me to understand and give me a good idea of what we can expect to find!